gstark/talk-algorithms/algorithms.md

 ![fit](assets/map.png)

-^ Giving specifc directions to someone on how to drive from place to place
+^ Giving specific directions to someone on how to drive from place to place

 ^ Going to come back to directions later.